Keyboard shortcuts

 -c, --cpg include 5mC calls

---haps For each column add two new columns with the hap1 and hap2 specific data
+--haps For each column add two new columns with the hap1 and

 -k, --keep-zeros Keep zero coverage regions

--p, --per-base Write output one base at a time even if the values do not change
+-p, --per-base Write output one base at a time even if the values do

 -V, --version Print version